CatMeat/Vintage-Radio-KiCad-Symbols/README.md

 - DeMorgan Standard: should be in pin order.
 - DeMorgan Alternate: should be grouped by workflow.
 - Should show internal wiring of pin to element.
+- For internal visual layout try to reference a manufacturer data sheet.

 Symbol properties